 It’s always a surprise to see Ivy League schools on a best value ranking, but those in the know realize that, whatever the sticker price, the Ivy League is dedicated to getting the best students, and their large endowments and prodigious giving allows them to provide financial support so that any student can graduate with little or no debt.
 Dartmouth’s MBA is built around team projects, interactive learning, experiential and experimental teaching styles, and rigorous reflection and analysis.
 It’s an elite group, and a challenging program with unique developmental benefits.
 Dartmouth’s semi-rural campus near Hanover, NH, is regarded as a familial, supportive environment, where even many graduate students choose to live on campus.
 As the smallest Ivy League school, students are encouraged to develop close relationships with one another and with their professors, creating a powerful bond that extends to Dartmouth’s successful, widely-dispersed alumni, meaning that a degree from Dartmouth can be a calling card for your career and an investment like no other.

 Georgia Tech’s location – Atlanta, GA – puts it in a world-class business and finance center, with everything from tech, to banking, to entertainment in one of the fastest-growing economic powerhouses in the world.
 It should be no surprise, then, that an MBA from Georgia Tech would be a great investment in a business career.
 There are several reasons; in addition to location, which gives students access to internships, part-time work experience, networking, and post-graduation employment (second only to New York City), there is also Tech’s tuition, which, as a public university, is significantly lower than many private tech institutions.
 A high average salary for graduates, with a high ROI, means that any debt students incur can be paid back more easily.
-Acclaimed as one of the most important institutions in the world by U.S. News & World Report, Georgia Tech offers Scheller students a degree that will get them far, not only in the tech industry, but in any business capacity.
+Acclaimed as one of the most important institutions in the world by U.S. News, Georgia Tech offers Scheller students a degree that will get them far, not only in the tech industry, but in any business capacity.

-The top business school in Texas, UT Austin’s McCombs School of Business, offers an MBA that is also a proven value.
+This elite business school in Texas, UT Austin’s McCombs School of Business, offers an MBA that is also a proven value.
 First of all, there are six programs to choose from, from the Full-Time, Evening, and Executive MBA tracks, to extension programs in Houston, Dallas/Fort Worth, and Mexico City.
 Students in the Full-Time MBA can choose from six concentrations, including an Interdisciplinary concentration to specialize in an unconventional or more specific area, and a cohort system, with stable study teams, help students work their way through the program while developing relationships and networking.
 A dizzying amount of opportunity for experience, from workshops and competitions to Fellows programs and internships prepare students for their career from the beginning of the program, while UT’s Austin location puts it in proximity to some of the biggest corporations in the world, including National Instruments, Dell, Whole Foods, and others for a start to your post-MBA employment.
 With numerous opportunities for financial aid, including scholarships, grants, assistantships, and loans, McCombs provides graduates with a high rate of job placement and innumerable benefits to make a UT MBA a top college value.

-Only one other business school matches the University of Wisconsin’s School of Business for the number of Fortune 500 CEOs on its alumni list: Harvard.
+Only one other business school matches the University of Wisconsin’s business school for the number of Fortune 500 CEOs on its alumni list: Harvard.
 That’s impressive company, and only one indication of Wisco’s quality and influence.
 With the Wisconsin MBA, students can choose from specializations in areas such as Operations, Real Estate, and Marketing, as well as a rare and unique Arts Administration specialization for students who wish to work in management for the fine arts, theater, recording, and other culture industries.
 During your time as a student, you’ll get to experience Madison, WI, widely considered one of the best places to live in America.
 The UW MBA is affordable, and with a wide range of alumni and corporate connections, a strong average starting salary for graduates, and a high job placement rate, any costs are likely to be offset by their benefits, meaning a high return on your degree investment.